anjor/website/docs/writing/posts/autonomy-gradient.md

 Now the [paper is written](https://github.com/anjor/gandalf-paper).
 Time to step back and ask: what did we actually learn?

 The headline is seductive: 21 days, $558, working code.
 But the numbers hide the real finding.
-AI effectiveness isn't uniform—it varies dramatically depending on what you're asking it to do.
-I call this the *autonomy gradient*, and understanding it is the key to making AI-assisted research work.
+AI effectiveness isn't uniform.
+It varies dramatically depending on what you're asking it to do.
+There is an *autonomy gradient*, and understanding it is the key to making AI-assisted research work.

 ## The Numbers

-Let me start with what went right:
+What went right:

 - **21 active development days** (spanning about a month of calendar time)
 - **$558 in API costs**